asteroid-team/asteroid/egs/demask/README.md

 ## What we learned
 Individually, we've learned to work as a team, set our goals, separate tasks and act fast.

-## What's next for Asteroid
+## What's next

+For DeMask, integrating end-to-end denoising and dereverberation with demasking would make a good candidate for an open source version of NVIDIA RTX Voice.

-Pretty much everything is next:
+For Asteroid, pretty much everything is next:
 - A tighter integration with `torchaudio` and torch's `ComplexTensor`.
 - `TorchScript` support.
 - End to end separation to ASR with [ESPNet](https://github.com/espnet/espnet)